 Eileen has 30 years NHS experience as a nurse and midwife working in acute and community settings.
-She has been a Supervisor of Midwives since 2013.
-More recently she has worked as Quality Improvement Educator with Oxford University Hospitals before joining the Oxford Patient Safety Collaborative
+She has been a supervisor of midwives since 2013.
+More recently she worked as quality improvement educator with Oxford University Hospitals before joining the Oxford Patient Safety Collaborative

 Fran leads the Oxford AHSN/Patient Safety Collaborative mental health programme.
 She has worked in a variety of roles within the NHS including in public health, as GP practice manager and, most recently as Dementia Network Manager for the Oxford Academic Health Science Network (Oxford AHSN).
 In this latter role Fran has managed a number of […]